RogierW/rw-acme-client/README.md

 $client = new Api($localAccount);
 ```

-You could also create a client and pass the user data class later:
+You could also create a client and pass the local account data later:

 ```php
 $client = new Api();